cheems-finance/cheemswap-uikit/README.md

-# ApeSwap UIkit
+# CheemSwap UIkit

-ApeSwap UIkit is a set of React components and hooks used to build pages on ApeSwap's apps.
+CheemSwap UIkit is a set of React components and hooks used to build pages on CheemSwap's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add @apeswapfinance/uikit`
+`yarn add @cheemswap/uikit`

 ## Setup

 ### Theme

-Before using ApeSwap UIkit, you need to provide the theme file to styled-component.
+Before using CheemSwap UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'